-Location: St Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a Page: 4 of 31 Last Reviewed: November 2024 Next Review: July 2025 Author/Lead: Pastoral E Deputy Head
+Location: St Mary's School Ascot\Sch St Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a Last Reviewed: March 2025 Next Review: July 2025 Author/Lead: Pastoral D Deputy Head

 All visitors to the site are requested to go to reception and register, as detailed in the Safety, Security and Access Policy.
 Reception staff receive tailored training in safeguarding.
 All visitors must wear a badge, be accompanied at all times and are given a leaflet with safeguarding information.